paulrouget/servo-embedding-api/JS_API.md

 We want a JS API to be as self contained as possible, and maybe not even live within Servo's code base.

+We like the Electron approach where a webpage embeds a webpage, with a JS runtime on the side offering access to the OS.

+The idea is to make Servo embed itself.
 Here is a possible approach:

+___

 [Build a JS runtime](https://github.com/servo/servo/issues/7379).
 Just an event loop + Spidermonkey + bindings